Are you looking for a strong and versatile adhesive to help get things done?

 Often, liquid adhesives can be messy.
 Foam tapes don't require mixing.
 They also don't generate the same amount of waste as liquid adhesives.

-If you mix a liquid adhesive, you may wind up not using all of it.
+If you mix a liquid adhesive, you may not use all of it.
 With foam tapes, you don't have that problem.
-The only waste or excess you'll deal with is the paper backing you need to remove prior to using the tape.
+The only waste or excess you'll deal with is the paper backing you must remove before using the tape.

-When it comes to using tape, there is also no prep time or cleanup.
-Just cut your tape, peel the backing, and you're good to go.
-It makes for fast and easy application.
+There is little prep time or cleanup when using tape.
+Just cut your tape, peel the backing, and you're ready.
+It makes for a fast and easy application.

 You also don't have to worry about tape products running or sagging as you do with liquid adhesives.
-And tape products also have a longer shelf life.
-You don't need to worry about tape hardening or becoming unusable like you do with glues and other adhesives.
+And tape products also have a longer shelf life, so you don't need to worry about tape hardening or becoming unusable as you do with glue and other adhesives.

-We're here to help and would love to talk about how we can help you use foam tape and other adhesive products to take your company to the next level.
+Strouse is here to help, and we would love to discuss how we can help you use foam tape and other adhesive products to take your company to the next level.